 Students on probation have a “probation hold” placed on their VandalWeb account and will be unable to register or change registration status (i.e., adding/dropping classes, etc.) until the hold has been removed.

-NOTE: Freshmen students who went on academic probation after fall semester qualify to attend the Student Options Advising Retreat (SOAR) offered in January.
-Students benefit from this retreat and is strongly encouraged.
+NOTE: Freshmen students who went on academic probation after fall semester qualify to attend the Semester Refresh Plus program offered in January.
+Students benefit from this retreat and attendance is strongly encouraged.

 First semester students who fail to achieve a 1.0 GPA for the semester are placed on “Regulation L”/first disqualification and are required to take a semester of leave from the university.
-After a semester away, students are eligible to return to the university after completing and submitting the Disqualification Academic Plan (PDF) form and the Self-Assessment Survey (PDF).
-You will work closely with your advisor through the CBE Student Success Program to establish a plan to ensure your academic success during your transition back to school.
+After a semester away, students are eligible to return to the university after completing and submitting the Academic Plan.
+Students will work closely with their advisor through the CBE Student Success program to establish a plan to ensure academic success during their transition back to school.

 Students who began the term on academic probation and do not achieve a 2.0 GPA for the semester are placed on academic disqualification.
 The university requires first disqualification students to take a semester of leave in order to clarify academic and personal goals.
 After a semester away, students are permitted to return to the university on academic probation and are required to participate in the CBE Student Success Program.

-If you have significant and documented extenuating circumstances, you may appeal for immediate reinstatement.
-It is important to note that a reinstatement petition is not guaranteed approval and must be submitted by the deadline in order to be considered.
-To be considered for academic reinstatement, complete the Disqualification Academic Plan (PDF) form and the Self-Assessment Survey (PDF).
-These documents must be completed before making an appointment.
-Completed forms should be returned to Erick Larson at firstname.lastname@example.org.
+If students have significant and documented extenuating circumstances, they may appeal for immediate reinstatement.
+Please note, a reinstatement petition is not a guaranteed approval and must be submitted by the deadline in order to be considered.
+To be considered for academic reinstatement, submit your written appeal and the completed Academic Plan form to Erick Larson at email@example.com.
+If reinstatement is approved, a probation advisor will reach out to you with more instructions once the semester begins.

 NOTE: The Registrar's Office will drop students from classes the next semester if they are on academic disqualification and are not reinstated by the deadline.

-Deadlines, instructions, and further details for academic reinstatement are sent to your VandalMail from the Office of the Registrar and/or the College of Business and Economics.
+Deadlines, instructions, and further details for academic reinstatement are sent via VandalMail from the Office of the Registrar and/or the College of Business and Economics.

 Second or Third Disqualification